kashyaparnav/Credit-Card-Fraud-Detection/README.md

-Credit Card Fraud Detection Using Machine Learning
+#Credit Card Fraud Detection Using Machine Learning

-📌 Project Overview
+📌Project Overview

 Credit card fraud is one of the most significant challenges faced by financial institutions.
 This project aims to develop a Machine Learning model capable of identifying fraudulent credit card transactions with high accuracy while minimizing false positives.